The Scripting module provides access to 3 different toolsets:

 Some example EMS applications include:

 - Precision control over simulated behaviour for HVAC, natural ventilation, glazing and lighting systems.
-E.g. you can use EMS to add manufacturer control logic to equipment such as heat pumps or override default EnergyPlus control linkage between economisers and heat recovery.
+For example, you can add manufacturer control logic to equipment such as heat pumps or override default EnergyPlus control linkage between economisers and heat recovery.

 - Custom shading controls to model advanced facade systems such as multi-state electrochromic and thermochromic glazing.